-The iOS 13.1.2 update is small point release, but it could have a huge impact on your iPhone’s performance.
-While some of you should install Apple’s new firmware right now, others are better off waiting for a few hours or a few more days before moving from iOS 12, iOS 13.0, iOS 13.1, or iOS 13.1.1 to iOS 13.1.2.
+The iOS 13.2.2 update is a small maintenance release, but it could have a huge impact on your iPhone’s performance.
+While some of you should install Apple’s new firmware right now, others are better off waiting for a few hours or a few more days before moving to Apple’s latest software.

-The iOS 13.1.2 update is a maintenance upgrade and it’s compatible with the iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR.
+The iOS 13.2.2 update is compatible with the iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR.
 It’s also available for iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.

-The iOS 13.1.2 update requires a small download.
-It’s around 80MB for iPhone owners moving their device up from iOS 13.1.1.
-However it will be bigger for those of you moving up from older versions of iOS.
+The download will be bigger for those of you moving up from older versions of iOS.
 That’s because the features and fixes from the updates you skipped are baked into your upgrade.

-With the downgrade now closed, those of you moving up from iOS 13.1.1, iOS 13.1, iOS 13.0, and iOS 12 need to approach iOS 13.1.2 with caution.
-Apple’s next batch of bug fixes could be weeks away so those of you on the fence about an upgrade should really dig into feedback before making the move.
+Apple’s next batch of bug fixes could be weeks away so those of you on the fence about an upgrade should dig into feedback before moving to iOS 13.2.2.